 The damage caused by a sideswipe collision depends on several factors, such as the size of the vehicles and the speed at which they were traveling.
 Generally, sideswipe damage includes dented driver- or passenger-side doors, scraped quarter panels and lost or damaged sideview mirrors.
-Of course, if the sideswipe led to head-on collision or another type of crash, damage would be much more significant.
+Of course, if the sideswipe led to a head-on collision or another type of crash, the damage would be much more significant.

 Filing an Insurance Claim

 Following the crash, call your insurance provider as soon as possible.
 They will ask a series of questions regarding your crash.
 Provide them with as many details of the incident as you can, including a walk-through of the events, as well as the date, time, parties involved and any injuries you incurred.

 Your insurance carrier will investigate to determine the nature of the crash, the severity of the damage and liability.
 They will take into account all of the information available including the police report as well as any photos or video.
 If there are differences between the two parties’ accounts, you may receive a call from the other driver’s insurance company.

 If you are not at fault, the at-fault driver’s liability insurance should cover your car damage and any medical costs.
 Almost all states require some sort of liability insurance.

 Have you ever been sideswiped?
 How was the insurance process?
 Tell us in the comments.